theaiscope/GDD-webapp/README.md

 ### Deploying

-The app is currently deployed on every push.
+The app is currently deployed in test environment, on every push in main branch.
 Github actions is used to run automated tests and if they are successful a new version of the application is deployed using the firebase cli.

+When a new release version is generated, it is published on production environment.

 ## Contributing Guidelines